- What resources does Canu require for a bacterial genome assembly? A mammalian assembly?

 does not have much duplication but this assembly:INFO C:97.6%[S:15.8%,D:81.8%],F:0.9%,M:1.5%,n:2799 INFO 2732 Complete BUSCOs (C) INFO 443 Complete and single-copy BUSCOs (S) INFO 2289 Complete and duplicated BUSCOs (D)

 does.
-We have had some success (in limited testing) using purge_haplotigs to remove duplication.
-Purge haplotigs will also generate a coverage plot which will usually have two peaks when assemblies have separated some loci.
+We have had success using purge_dups to remove duplication.
+Purge dups will also generate a coverage histogram which will usually have two peaks when assemblies have separated some loci, make sure to inspect it to make sure the cutoffs selected are reasonable.

-Canu is designed to be universal on a large range of PacBio (C2, P4-C2, P5-C3, P6-C4) and Oxford Nanopore (R6 through R9) data.
+Canu is designed to be universal on a large range of PacBio CLR, PacBio HiFi, Oxford Nanopore (R6 through R10) data.
 Assembly quality and/or efficiency can be enhanced for specific datatypes:

 - Nanopore R7 1D and Low Identity Reads